NAU-IoT/Environment-Sensor-HAT/README.md

 * Test 4: Expose the sensor to the baseline concentration for 5 min.

 ## Results
 * Average household VOC index is around 100.
 Anything above that is less than average VOC quality, and anything below that is above average VOC quality.
+The range of the sensor is 0-500 VOC index.
+* Testing the baseline concentration: 120 VOC index
+* Testing the quarter concentration: 130-135 VOC index
+* Testing the half concentration: 150-155 VOC index
+* Testing the high concentration: 170-173 VOC index
+* Testing pure ethanol for calibration purposes: 480 VOC index

 # Resources
 Specifications, dimensions, and pin layouts can be found [here](https://www.waveshare.com/environment-sensor-hat.htm) towards the bottom of the webiste.